jingquanalex/workshop_threejs_2021/readme.md

 }
 ```

-We use the GLSL defined `texture` function to specify the texture sampler and the UV coordinate within the texture to get the RGBA color value.
+We use the GLSL defined `texture` function to specify the texture sampler and the UV coordinate to fetch the RGBA color value.
 When writing a custom `ShaderMaterial`, we have to manually convert the texture color space encoding from sRGB to linear space using the three.js provided `sRGBToLinear` function.
 Once we have the texel color value, we multiply it with the diffuse and ambient term to get the final color value.

 # Part 6: Rendering a GLTF model

 In this last part, let's apply the concepts we have learned so far to render a complex 3D model.
-I have provided an interesting GLTF model of a real-life monastery, the "Mar Saba monastery".
-Its geometry and texture data are captured using ariel photogrammetry.
+I have provided an interesting GLTF model of a real-life Mar Saba monastery.
+Its geometry and texture data are captured using an ariel photogrammetry process.

 - Three.js has provided a GLTF importer to import 3D models based on the GLTF specification (or format).
 Import the javascript to load GLTF models by adding this line in the HTML body section: